themattrix/discord-caravan/README.md

     export DISCORD_BOT_TOKEN=YOUR_SECRET_TOKEN
     docker-compose run -e DISCORD_BOT_TOKEN="${DISCORD_BOT_TOKEN}" --rm caravan_bot <args>

-Where `<args>` are the same, minus the `--gyms` option since that's already baked into the container.
+Where `<args>` are the same, minus the `--gyms` option since that's already mounted into the container.

-If you change the gyms (or the code), restart the container after running:
+If you change the gyms, restart the container.
+If you change the code, restart the container after running:

     docker-compose build